9 min read

 With tight farm profits and margins, customer reviews may be the key to charging a premium for what they grow!
 However, the cost of not hosting or gathering reviews makes it hard for farms to build the trust needed to turn visitors into lifelong customers.

 Farm’s product pages are crucial, but unfortunately, many of them I have seen over the years make the same mistakes over and over.
-Product photos are often low-quality or stock images, which misrepresent and can devalue the product.
+Farm product photos are often low-quality or stock images, which misrepresent and can devalue the product.
 Take Force of Nature Meats, for example.
 They have professional photos of their product and show their meat in a delicious dish.
 Their product page differentiates their product from their competitors.

 Farms fail to distinguish why their products are different in their written descriptions.
 This is a huge mistake.
 I’ve seen many online farm stores that do themselves a disservice by writing general descriptions of what they are selling.